Esse History, Family Crest & Coats of Arms

-The Hundredorum Rolls of 1273 list the following: John de le Es, in Norfolk; Roger de le Es, also in Norfolk; Agnes Ate Nasse in Oxfordshire; and Henry de Asse in Warwickshire
+The Hundredorum Rolls of 1273 list the following: John de le Es, in Norfolk; Roger de le Es, also in Norfolk; Agnes Ate Nasse in Oxfordshire; and Henry de Asse in Warwickshire.

 The reference "History of Norfolk" list Joan atte-Eshe in 1345, Roger atte-Ashe, temp.
 Edward II and John at-Ash, of Bintre, Norfolk in 1349.